Dev-Avishka/consoleapp/README.md

 # consoleapp

-This is a console app
+This is a console app to create different project types in python